Chayanitoey/MajorStudio1/README.md

 - It would be more helpful to **do due diligence on the data** before deciding on using the data set; I found that the data from UN portal seems to be overwhelmingly biased and may not represent facts.
 - Iterating more / improving  on the design concept before jump to the coding process.

+## Support or Questions

+For support or if you have any questions about this project, email chayanit@newschool.edu .